LG V60 ThinQ 5G Dual Screen

 With its dual screens attached, this phone is thinner than Real’s properly foldable phones like the Samsung Galaxy Fold.
 The LG V60 is 0.59 inches thick with the case back, while the Galaxy Fold is 0.66 inches thick when closed.
 That’s surprising and a point in LG’s favor.

 Make a simple case out of it.
-Just slide it down and click to make sure that the USB-C goes into the port of the phone from above.
-To charge your phone, you’ll then need to use the included magnetic USB-C adapter or charge it wirelessly.
-Attach a small monochrome display to the front of the case that will show things such as the time, battery life, and notifications.
+Just slide it down a bit , and tap to confirm that the USB-C actually goes into the phone port from the top.
+For charging your phone , you’ll then need to use the included magnetic USB-C adapter or just go with wireless power.
+Also, attach a small black and white screen on the front of the case, so it can show the time, battery status, and notifications.
 That will come in useful.

 LG V60 is available in two colors, which are Classy Blue and Classy White.
 Both are beautiful, but I love the pearlescent tinge of Classy White more.